 The specialist plastic surgeons at Pure Aesthetics detail why some women choose to undergo breast explantation, such as for cosmetic or medical reasons.

-Sydney, NSW – Breast augmentation is one of the most popular cosmetic surgeries performed each year in Australia, explain the surgeons at Sydney plastic surgery practice Pure Aesthetics.
+Sydney, NSW – Breast Enlargement is one of the most popular cosmetic surgeries performed each year in Australia, explain the surgeons at Sydney plastic surgery practice Pure Aesthetics.
 Despite the incredibly high satisfaction rate of this procedure, the surgeons note that some women eventually choose to have their implants removed.
 Whether these patients have cosmetic or medical concerns they wish to address, the Pure Aesthetics surgeons explain there are four common reasons for breast implant removal:

 - Replacing the breast implants with new ones.
 Also known as an implant exchange, many women choose to undergo breast revision surgery to replace their original implants with new ones.
 This is often due to wanting a different size, shape, or type.
 Since breast implants are not a lifetime device, women will eventually need to have theirs replaced in the event of a rupture or deflation.
 The Sydney plastic surgeons report that most breast implants last approximately 15-20 years before needing to be replaced.